 6. Have Dinner at El Rinconcillo

 A mere 5-minute walk from Metropol Parasol is El Rinconcillo — the oldest bar in Seville.
-Established in 1670, it’s very popular among both tourists and locals, but it’s an iconic place that absolutely lives up to the hype.
+Established in 1670, it’s very popular among both tourists and locals, and it’s an iconic place that absolutely lives up to its hype.
 The atmosphere inside the bar is very historic and takes you back decades in time.
 The cuisine is also as traditional as it gets — get ready to taste some classic tapas that are a big part of the Andalusian heritage!
 You can find their menu here.

 Opening hours: 1 pm - 1:30 am daily